arommers/CPP_Modules/06/ex01/README.md

 ## When to Use reinterpret_cast:
 #### Low-Level Operations:
-Use reinterpret_cast when dealing with low-level programming, memory manipulation, or scenarios where you need to perform type conversions that are not possible with safer casting operators.
+We use reinterpret_cast when dealing with low-level programming, memory manipulation, or scenarios where we need to perform type conversions that are not possible with safer casting operators.

 #### Type Punning:
-Type punning refers to accessing a value through a pointer of a different type. reinterpret_cast is often used in type punning.
+Type punning refers to accessing a value through a pointer of a different type.
+Reinterpret_cast is often used in type punning.

 ---